 Have a Happy and Blessed New Year!
 Ahheee!!

-Learn to cook like a Cajun and develop your own style with help from south Louisiana cook and humorist, Jacques Gaspard, who's been cooking great Cajun foods for nearly 50 years.
-Learn how to prepare the best gumbos, seafood, jambalaya, stews, salads and deserts – the way they were originally prepared – pure and simple.
-Besides great original recipes you will discover a hodgepodge of stories, recordings, music, videos and humorous anecdotes to entertain.
-So enjoy! ...
-Ahheee!!
+Choose from hundreds of recipes.
+Learn to easily prepare and cook original Cajun-style family meals with help from south Louisiana's Cajun cook, Jacques Gaspard, who's been preparing great Cajun meals for over 50 years.
+Create the best gumbos, seafood, jambalaya, stews, salads and deserts – the way they were originally prepared.
+Besides great original recipes, you will discover a hodgepodge of stories, recordings, music, videos and humorous anecdotes to entertain.
+So enjoy!

 Most Popular Posts of All Time